 Where to go and when to go:

 If you’re availing the otherwise famous public transport in Kolkata, metro rail is most convenient here.
 You need to get down at the Esplanade metro station and follow the google location above, or if you’re technically challenged like me, ask anyone where is Dacre’s Lane and Kolkattans are famous for answering random questions.
 For timing, any weekday post 12 noon is fine.
-Shops are set up, mise-en-place is done and piping hot food are getting ready.
-After the lunch session is over, it goes to sleep (well almost from 4-6 PM) and again rises up after 630 PM – but lunch time is the best timing for visiting here.
-And I won’t suggest anybody to go there on a sunday, any weekday is a lot better choice.
+Shops are set up, mise-en-place is done and piping hot food is getting ready.
+After the lunch session is over, the lane goes to sleep (well almost from 4-6 PM) and again rises up after 630 PM – but lunch time is the best timing for visiting here.
+And I won’t suggest anybody to go there on a sunday, any weekday is a better choice.

 Now, as every great story has a prelude, so has this lane.
-Once you start walking towards Dacre’s Lane from Esplanade crossing, on your right, you’ll find few lassi shops wish ready glasses of Mango and regular Lassi throughout the year (god knows how) and that too, of quite good quality.
+Once you start walking towards Dacre’s Lane from Esplanade crossing, on your right, you’ll find few lassi shops wish ready glasses of Mango lassi and regular Lassi throughout the year (god knows how) and that too, of quite good quality.
 On your way, gulp a beer mug (yes, the lassi is served in that) and keep on walking.

-And finally, you reach Decker’s Lane.
+And finally, you reach Decre’s Lane.
 Now, the tricky part starts.
 You’ll find lots of stalls on both of your sides – each trying to seduce you with their offerings.
 But be strong and determined.
 You’ve come here for Chitto da’s shop and he’s there for some 60 odd years and still going strong.
 Suddenly, some youngster can’t just take his place.
 So, keep walking.
 In 50 mtrs, on your left, the desired stall will come.
 Chitto da is no more.
 But Sandip Roy, who’s managing the stall currently, is doing pretty well in managing the quality.
 Wooden benches are put on the street itself and food is served there by over-enthusiast servers- managed by Sandip babu.

 As he asks for you, politely tell him, you’re going for their restaurant and be sure to spot that proud smile in his face.
 Your destination is a few shops away.
 And, while walking and cursing me, on your left, there’s Suruchee Restaurant (opposite to some suspicious looking Unisex parlors) and it’s easily recognizable.
 Before you start your fight to get a seat, take a few minutes rest.
 It’s another fight inside.
 Tables are almost always shared in Chitto Da’s Suruchee with complete strangers, so take a chill pill and plan to start a new friendship.